What 60km Taught Me

 The finish line wasn't euphoric.
 I didn't cry.
 I didn't pump my fist.
 I stopped running, stood still for a moment, and exhaled.
 A deep, full exhale that felt like it had been held in for ten hours.

-That's what 60km teaches you.
-Not that you're strong.
-Not that you can suffer.
-It teaches you that the voice telling you to stop is not you.
-It's just noise.
-And if you keep moving through the noise long enough, it eventually shuts up.
+The voice telling you to stop is not you.
+It's something running in a separate process, and if you keep moving through it long enough, it eventually shuts up.

 I think about that silence a lot.
 Not the running part.
 The silence part.
 The part where everything unnecessary fell away and I was just a body moving forward.